waterlinked/examples/README.md

 ### About getposition.py

-Example of how to get both global (lat/lon) and relative position (x,y,z) from the Waterlinked Underwater GPS.
+Example of how to get both global (lat/lon) and relative position (x,y,z) from the Water Linked Underwater GPS.

 ### About externaldepth.py

-Example of how to send external depth data to the Waterlinked Underwater GPS.
+Example of how to send external depth data to the Water Linked Underwater GPS.
 This is needed when using the Locator A1 and is typically part of ROV integration

 ### About tracklog.py